-You must first seek to do God’s Word before you seek to teach God’s Word to others!
+You must seek to do God’s Word before teaching God’s Word to others!

-Moreover, as a preacher or teacher of God’s Word, you also need to spend quality time regularly in God’s Word and prayer to be endued with God’s wisdom, power and boldness for effective delivery of God’s words.
+Moreover, as a preacher or teacher of God’s Word, you must spend quality time regularly in God’s Word and prayer to deliver God’s words effectively.

-It is also necessary to acquire relevant skills and resources that will make you more effective as a preacher and teacher of God’s Word.
+It is also necessary to acquire relevant skills and resources to make you more effective as a preacher and teacher of God’s Word.

 Ezra and the Levites with him read and taught God’s words distinctly and clearly to the people because they were skilled and anointed scribes or teachers of the Law.
 They helped the people to understand the Law of God.

-The Water Gate experience or the great revival they had in their generation was the direct result of Ezra and the Levites giving sense to the Law and making the people to understand the Law of God.
+The Water Gate experience or the great revival they had in their generation directly resulted from Ezra and the Levites giving sense to the Law and making the people understand the Law of God.

 7 Also Jeshua, Bani, Sherebiah, Jamin, Akkub, Shabbethai, Hodijah, Maaseiah, Kelita, Azariah, Jozabad, Hanan, Pelaiah, and the Levites, helped the people to understand the Law; and the people stood in their place.